 There is no required progression.
 Voyeurism and exhibitionism fit best when they support communication, consent, and emotional safety.
 When integrated thoughtfully, they can deepen intimacy without adding risk or pressure.

-For broader context, revisit Beginner's Guide to Kink: How to Explore Safely and explore Kink, Fetish & Exploration.
+For broader context, revisit Beginner's Guide to Kink: How to Explore Safely and explore Kink, BDSM & Roleplay.

 Start Small and Stay Consensual